 This leaves one major myth-structure yet to be used by Walley-Beckett: The Female Mythic Structure.
 After episode two I’m waiting with bated breath to see if she will use it in this 2017 updated Green Gables story.
 She may well, because it was used with great success by the writers of Pixar’s Inside Out.
-This new female myth form is a blend of the two minus a few things.
+This new big struggle-free myth form is a blend of the two minus a few things.
 The hero(ine) of a Female Myth is ‘a walking emotion’, demonstrating to the audience a way of seeing and interacting with the world without fighting.

 Sure enough, I conclude Walley-Beckett wrote this re-visioning in a woke way, and has updated Anne’s Mythic Journey somewhat, but not so much that we lose the spirit of the original story.